Cold Gas and Star Formation in the Phoenix Cluster with JWST: Results

 \subsubsection{Molecular Gas Mass}

-Using the fluxes for the set of pure rotational H$_2$ lines that fall within our wavelength range, $S(2)$ to $S(8)$ (excluding $S(1)$ since it falls in channel 4C where the data quality is significantly deteriorated), we construct excitation diagrams of the upper level column densities of these transitions and fit a continuous temperature model from \citet{2016ApJ...830...18T}:
+Using the fluxes for the set of pure rotational H$_2$ lines that fall within our wavelength range, $S(1)$ to $S(8)$, we construct excitation diagrams of the upper level column densities of these transitions and fit a continuous temperature model from \citet{2016ApJ...830...18T}:

 where $N_u$, $E_u$, and $g_u$ are the column density, energy, and degeneracy of the upper energy level, $T_\ell$ and $T_u$ are the limits of the temperature distribution, $N_{\rm tot}$ is the total column density of H$_2$, $Z(T)$ is the partition function of the H$_2$, and $n$ is a generic power-law index that sets the temperature distribution.
 We set $T_u = 2000$ K following \citet{2016ApJ...830...18T} and allow $N_{\rm tot}$, $n$, and $T_\ell$ to vary.